Current Forestry Projects

 Visit the Plant a Tree link at left for more information about how to plant a boulevard tree.
 To learn more about Trees for Missoula, visit their website.

-Hazard Tree Replacements - Summer, 2015 The Urban Forestry Division is replacing hazard trees throughout the City this summer.
-Forestry crews will plant replacement trees in the spring of 2016 at sites where the property owner has agreed to water and care for the new trees.
+The Urban Forestry Division continually replaces hazard trees throughout the City on an on-going basis.
+Forestry crews will plant replacement trees the following spring at sites where the property owner has agreed to water and care for the new trees.

 The trees selected for removal have reached the end of their natural lifespans and/or show significant die-back or damage to more than 50 percent of the tree.
 In this weakened condition, the trees represent an unacceptable risk of injury or damage to citizens and their property.

 Most people realize dead trees should be removed as soon as they are detected.
 But living trees also can be a threat to life and property.
 A tree can look green and somewhat healthy while suffering from disease, root failure, internal decay, cracks and the like.
 A living hazard tree has one or more defects that decrease its structural integrity and increase the probability it will fail.
 The Urban Forestry Division identifies and corrects hazardous situations created by defective trees.

 Adjacent property owners will be notified about the removals and informed of the options for tree replacement.
 For more information about the hazardous tree replacements, phone the Urban Forestry Division at 552-6270.